Matt Wallner Preview, Player Props: Twins vs. Mets

 Matt Wallner At The Plate

-- Wallner has six doubles, a triple, 11 home runs and 19 walks while batting .226.
+- Wallner is hitting .222 with six doubles, a triple, 11 home runs and 19 walks.

-- In 42.6% of his 54 games this season, Wallner has picked up at least one hit.
-He's also had nine multi-hit games.
+- Wallner has picked up a hit in 41.8% of his 55 games this season, with multiple hits in 16.4% of those games.

-- Wallner has had at least one RBI in 24.1% of his games this year (13 of 54), with more than one RBI 10 times (18.5%).
-He has also been responsible for three or more of his team's runs in five contests.
+- Wallner has had at least one RBI in 23.6% of his games this year (13 of 55), with more than one RBI 10 times (18.2%).
+He has also accounted for three or more of his team's runs in five contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.